Ailoso/KopruluAchievements/docs/setup/ui-changes.md

         <Handle val="Listbox05"/>
     </Frame>
 ```
-If one must be removed, make sure to update the number of Listboxes in the Variables from the previous section are also updated.
+If one must be removed, make sure to update the number of Listboxes in the Variables from the previous section which are also updated.

 ## Tree View List Button